 I was gripped by the recent news of Covid-19 infections on a Navy carrier and people being stuck on cruise ships.
 My fascination grew even further when I heard live interviews of people stuck in their “windowless cabins” due to ‘mandatory’ quarantine orders.
 Some were literally in tears due to being “locked up” in small little cabins for over two weeks.
 The common theme being: Complaints of inhumane treatment and lack of human contact.

-I also saw a detailed analysis by some psychiatrists regarding depression, psychological angst, and real physical anguish relating to medical effects of long term isolation.
+I also saw a detailed analysis by some psychiatrists regarding depression, psychological angst, and real physical anguish relating to medical affects of long term isolation.
 The prognosis was blatantly clear, the doctors called it “real torture”.
 According to experts, human beings are a social species and thus are not built for such “long term” isolation and cramped spaces.

 I, a prisoner who is well acquainted with the devastating effects of long term isolation, couldn’t believe my ears.
 Having personal experience with long term isolation in small cramped cells due to ‘mandatory’ minimum sentences, and/or quarantines, I could only vociferously nod in agreement and yell a sarcastic:… Yeah!